7- A guide to Local buckling parameters for steel beams.

 What are the stiffened elements?

-How to estimate h for stiffened elements?
+How do you estimate h for stiffened elements?

 The different items of stiffened elements.